 Greenbrier County Schools (GCS) partners with Carnegie Hall to present over 150 Carnegie Classrooms curriculum-connected arts learning workshops in our schools throughout the year.
 Support from the WV Department of Arts, Culture, & History and our school levy helps make arts education programs like this possible for GCS students.

-Greenbrier County Schools is committed to providing students a well-rounded education that includes the arts.
+Greenbrier County Schools is committed to providing students with a well-rounded education that includes the arts.
 The county currently employs fifteen full-time art teachers and sixteen full-time music teachers to serve all students across thirteen schools.
 Community partnerships are a valuable asset to the arts programs, and Greenbrier County is fortunate to have a vibrant arts community.

-Carnegie Hall West Virginia and Greenbrier County Schools enjoy a long-standing partnership that benefits students through a variety of arts learning opportunities, including Spotlight on Schools, Carnegie Classrooms, the Annual Creative Youth Art Exhibit, and LinkUP.
+Carnegie Hall West Virginia and Greenbrier County Schools enjoy a long-standing partnership that benefits students through various arts learning opportunities, including Spotlight on Schools, Carnegie Classrooms, the Annual Creative Youth Art Exhibit, and LinkUP.
 Greenbrier County Schools and Carnegie Hall partner with The Weill Music Institute at Carnegie Hall in New York to present Link Up, a comprehensive program for 4th graders that includes a recorder-based music curriculum, teacher workshops, and a culminating live interactive orchestra concert(s) at Carnegie Hall.

 The Trillium Performing Arts Collective is another performing organization in our community that works with the school system to bring live curriculum-based performances to the students.